microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

 1. Go to Postman and open the FHIR Search collection provided in Challenge-01.
+Make sure that the `fhir-service` environment is active and that your access token is still valid.

-There is a request titled "Step 1 - Save Sample Resource Bundle".
-Send this bundle to your FHIR service using the `fhir-service` Postman environment that you created in Challenge-01.
+2. There is a request titled `Step 1 - Save Sample Resource Bundle`.
+Click on this request, and then click **Send** to send the request to your FHIR service.
 This will save some Resources that future requests in this challenge require.

-**Note:** Make sure your access token is not expired.
+**Note:** If you need to refresh your access token, just send another `POST AuthorizeGetToken` request.

 **Note:** The FHIR Search collection has sample requests to demonstrate many different FHIR searches.
 They aren't always specified by name in these instructions, but they will start with "Step # -" for reference.